Great-grandfather feared for life during violent home invasion

 An 83-year-old great-grandfather feared for his life as a meth-addict stormed into his Christchurch home and screamed, "I am going to stab you, you bastard".

-For the last three decades, John McCammon and his 81-year-old wife Colleen have taken great pride in repairing and maintaining their heritage Papanui home, pottering in the garden, and enjoying their retirements in a close-knit community.
+For the past three decades, John McCammon and his 81-year-old wife Colleen had proudly repaired and maintained their heritage Papanui home, while pottering in the garden, and enjoying their retirements in a close-knit community.

 Over the same period, Maera Elizabeth Todd, 39, was growing up surrounded by violence, poverty, and drug addiction, and racking up 48 criminal convictions over nearly 30 years of offending.